Rishav Ray Home

 Research

 I am bioinformatician and did my PhD at Max Planck Insitute for Chemical Ecology, Jena.
+Currently I am postdoc in UC Davis, working on climate adaptation in California’s mountain jewelflowers.
 I am mostly interested in natural history driven evolutionary questions, agnostic of any particular species.
 I like to observe the nature, and let it lead to questions which I think about testing them using whatever data I can get my hands on.
 I also love to capture the nature at the same time, especially birds, in my photo album.

 Home